researchConcepts/qlc/README.md

 # Quick Look Content (QLC): An Automated Model–Observation Comparison Suite Optimized for CAMS

-> **⚠️ BETA RELEASE - v0.4.1**: This major release is currently under development and requires further testing.
-While the core functionality has been validated, some edge cases and platform-specific issues may exist.
+> **⚠️ BETA RELEASE - v0.4.2**: This release includes critical bug fixes for PyPI distribution and cross-platform compatibility.
+While core functionality has been validated, platform-specific testing is ongoing.
 Please report any issues you encounter.

 **Quick Look Content (QLC)** is a powerful, command-line driven suite for model–observation comparisons, designed to automate the evaluation of climate and air quality model data.
 It is optimized for use with CAMS (Copernicus Atmospheric Monitoring Service) datasets but is flexible enough for general use cases.